JanuaryLynn/data-pollution/README.md

 - comparative evaluation of legal intervention and platform self-regulation;
 - sensitivity and robustness analysis under different governance and network conditions.

-## Citation
+## 🖇️ Citation

 If you use the model, data, or results from this repository in academic work, please cite the associated paper.

 Full citation information will be added after publication.

-## License
+## ✅ License

 This repository is distributed under the MIT License.
 You are free to copy, modify, and distribute the content with proper attribution and inclusion of the license notice.
+See `LICENSE` for details.

 ## 🌻 Acknowledgments